 - 1. Commits an act of violence upon a Westhill Central School employee. - 2.
 Commits, while on Westhill Central School property or at a Westhill Central School function, an act of violence upon another student or any other person lawfully on Westhill Central School property or at a Westhill Central School function. - 3.
 Possesses, while on Westhill Central School property or at a Westhill Central School function, a weapon (see definition below). - 4.
 Displays, while on Westhill Central School property or at a Westhill Central School function, what appears to be a weapon. - 5.
 Threatens, while on Westhill Central School property or at a Westhill Central School function, to use a weapon. - 6.
-Knowingly and intentionally damages or destroys the personal property of any Westhill Central School employee or of any person lawfully on Westhill Central School property or at a Westhill Central School function.

-7. Knowingly and intentionally damages or destroys Westhill Central School property.
+Knowingly and intentionally damages or destroys the personal property of any Westhill Central School employee or of any person lawfully on Westhill Central School property or at a Westhill Central School function. - 7.
+Knowingly and intentionally damages or destroys Westhill Central School property.

 Weapon - a firearm as defined in 18 USC § 921 for purposes of the Gun-Free Schools Act.
-It also means any other gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or other device, instrument, material or substance that can cause serious physical injury or death when used as a weapon.
+It also means any other gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, pocket knife, pen knife or other knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or other device, instrument, material or substance ("Other Item") that can cause physical injury or death when such Other Item used as a weapon.
+Any "lookalikes," fake or toy weapons wielded as a weapon are considered a weapon for purposes of this Code.